javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 ## Date.now()

-If we only want to measure the difference, we don't need `Date` object.
+If we only want to measure the difference, we don't need the `Date` object.

 There's a special method `Date.now()` that returns the current timestamp.